-- If an individual can demonstrate damage it has suffered likely occurred because of a breach of this Controller Policy by a non-European Group Member, Zendesk International Ltd will have the burden of proof to show that the non-European Group Member is not responsible for the breach, or that no such breach took place. - Where a non-European Group Member fails to comply with this Controller Policy, individuals may exercise their rights and remedies above against Zendesk International Ltd and, where appropriate, receive compensation (as determined by a competent court or other competent authority) from Zendesk International Ltd for any material or non-material damage suffered as a result of a breach of this Policy.
+- If an individual can demonstrate damage it has suffered likely occurred because of a breach of this Controller Policy, Zendesk UK Limited will have the burden of proof to show that the non-UK Group Member is not responsible for the breach, or that no such breach took place. - Where a non-UK Group Member fails to comply with this Controller Policy, individuals may exercise their rights and remedies above against Zendesk UK Limited and, where appropriate, receive compensation (as determined by a UK court or other competent authority) from Zendesk UK Limited for any material or non-material damage suffered as a result of a breach of this Policy.